-Joe represented the Tennessee Walking Horse National Celebration Association demanding that APHIS cease and desist the unlawful application of its scar rule regulations in violation of the Horse Protection Act and APHIS’s own procedures.
+Joe represented the Tennessee Walking Horse National Celebration Association, demanding that APHIS cease and desist the unlawful application of its scar rule regulations in violation of the Horse Protection Act and APHIS’s own procedures.

 Commercial and Financial Litigation

 PSINet v.
 Va.
 Dept. of Taxation

 Essex Bank v.
-K Bank (D. Md.)
+K Bank

 JPMorgan Chase Bank v.
 Liberty Mut.
 Ins.
-Co., et al. (S.D.N.Y.)
+Co., et al.

 Intellectual Property Disputes

 SecureInfo v.
 Telos Corp., et al.

-As part of a team defending a large provider of government IT solutions against claims for theft of trade secrets and violation of the federal Copyright, Computer Fraud & Abuse, and RICO acts, Joe was the lead attorney in managing discovery in the case.
+As part of a team defending a large provider of government IT solutions against claims for theft of trade secrets and violation of the federal Copyright, Computer Fraud & Abuse and RICO acts, Joe was the lead attorney in managing discovery in the case.
 In addition, he assisted in development of defense theories, and defended company executives at depositions.
-Kelley Drye successfully obtained dismissal of 10 of the 13 claims against the clients (see
+Kelley Drye successfully obtained the dismissal of 10 of the 13 claims against the clients (see

 Jacobs Vehicle Equip.
 Co. v.
-Pacific Diesel Brake Co., et al. (D. Conn.)
+Pacific Diesel Brake Co., et al.

-As part of a team representing a leading manufacturer of diesel engine brakes in patent infringement litigation, Joe drafted various substantive and procedural motions, conducted factual investigation, and prepared witnesses for examination and trial.
+As part of a team representing a leading manufacturer of diesel engine brakes in patent infringement litigation, Joe drafted various substantive and procedural motions, conducted factual investigation and prepared witnesses for examination and trial.
 A judgment in the client’s favor was entered after a month-long bench trial, and the judgment was subsequently affirmed on appeal.

 Telarix, Inc. v.
-Vero Systems, Inc., et al. (E.D.
-Va.)
+Vero Systems, Inc., et al.

 Joe has assisted with several other technology and pharma intellectual property litigations on behalf of clients of the firm in the United States District Court for the Eastern District of Virginia and other federal district courts.

 Guyana Tel. & Telegraph v.
-Melbourne Int’l Comms., et al. (S.D.
-Fla.)
+Melbourne Int’l Comms., et al.

-On behalf of a foreign telecommunications carrier plaintiff in this case involving a complex RICO and unjust enrichment action relating to the fraudulent transmission of phone traffic, Joe developed the client’s claims and case theory, drafted the complaint (which survived several dispositive motions), conducted extensive written discovery, and drafted several motions in the case.
-The client won a multi-million dollar judgment following a jury trial.
+On behalf of a foreign telecommunications carrier plaintiff in this case involving a complex RICO and unjust enrichment action relating to the fraudulent transmission of phone traffic, Joe developed the client’s claims and case theory, drafted the complaint (which survived several dispositive motions), conducted extensive written discovery and drafted several motions in the case.
+The client won a multimillion-dollar judgment following a jury trial.

 (Tenn.
 Chanc.
 Ct.–Davidson County) and Metropolitan Government of Nashville and Davidson County d/b/a Nashville Electric Serv. v.
-XO Communications Services, Inc. (M.D.
-Tenn.)
+XO Communications Services, Inc.

-On behalf of the defendants in these two complex cases regarding use of rights-of-way and the legality of municipal franchise fees, Joe engaged in extensive document and deposition discovery, motions practice, and development of case theories.
+On behalf of the defendants in these two complex cases regarding use of rights-of-way and the legality of municipal franchise fees, Joe engaged in extensive document and deposition discovery, motions practice and development of case theories.
 After years of litigation, both cases successfully settled.

 So.
 New England Tel.
 Co. v.
-Global NAPS, Inc., et al. (D. Conn.)
+Global NAPS, Inc., et al.

-In this case, Joe drafted a summary judgment motion arguing that, under the plaintiff’s tariff, the interest rate for the payments sought by plaintiff from defendant should be 10%, not the 24% the plaintiff was seeking.
+In this case, Joe drafted a summary judgment motion arguing that, under the plaintiff’s tariff, the interest rate for the payments sought by the plaintiff from the defendant should be 10%, not the 24% the plaintiff was seeking.
 The court agreed with that argument, which significantly reduced the amount of damages to which the client was exposed in the case.

-Joe has represented telecommunications companies in a wide variety of cases relating to other telecommunications law issues, including disputes involving allegations of fraudulent traffic stimulation, interconnection rights, and collection of interconnection charges.
+Joe has represented telecommunications companies in a wide variety of cases relating to other telecommunications law issues, including disputes involving allegations of fraudulent traffic stimulation, interconnection rights and collection of interconnection charges.

 Joe has provided pro bono representation to several clients through, or on behalf of, the ABA Military Pro Bono Project, the Whitman Walker Clinic, and the McLean (Va.)
 Volunteer Fire Department.